Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-6.md

 Let's suppose we added file called **file1.txt** in our `index` file using the add command.
-And now we changed the **file1.txt** file to be a directory and added a new file in it like **file1.txt/some.txt**, now if we again use the `add` command, we can save this new change just fine, we do not have the problem there, but we want to update our file structure in the index file.
+And now we changed the **file1.txt** file to be a directory and added a new file in it like **file1.txt/some.txt**, now if we again use the `add` command.
+We can save this new change just fine, we do not have the problem there, but we want to update our file structure in the index file.

 If you check your index file, you can see both the entries for the **file1.txt** and **file1.txt/some.txt**,